AT&T Internet price changes after 12 months

 They do charge early termination fees for TV plans, though, which can put you on the hook for as much as $360.
 It’s prorated based on how much time is left in your contract, at a rate of $15 per month.

-AT&T TV bundle pricing after 12 months
+DIRECTV STREAM bundle pricing after 3 months

 This means that you get a less favorable sign-up rate for TV, but you don’t have to guess what the price will be over several years as a customer.
 While there are some caveats, such as unlimited DVR being removed for month-to-month plans, I think this is a good PR move for AT&T and will reduce customer complaints.

-AT&T TV programming costs drive higher prices
+AT&T TV programming costs drive higher prices on DIRECTV, STREAM, and all other AT&T TV products

 Legacy U-verse TV and DirecTV customers can expect that the programming cost line items on their bills will go up annually or semi-annually.